 I want to send a gift to the child I sponsor.
 How does it work?

 After we close our books for the month, our finance department receives a list of all the gifts given during that month.
 For most countries, we convert the gift into the country’s currency and transfer the funds to the country office’s bank.
 Some of our offices will either have their bank make the exchange from U.S. dollars to the local currency, or they will just use U.S. dollars.

 Once the country office receives the money, a staff member transfers the funds to the respective child development centers.
 Some centers receive the money by check and some receive it directly transferred into a bank account.
 This entire process can take two to three months.

-After the center staff receive the money, they set up a meeting with your sponsored child.
-In the meeting the staff member informs the child of your gift and discusses what some of the child’s and family’s needs are.
+After the center staff receives the money, they set up a meeting with the child you sponsor.
+In the meeting, the staff member informs him or her of your gift and discusses what some of the child’s and family’s needs are.

-Next, your child signs for the gift to acknowledge that it was received.
-They then head to the market where the staff member helps your child purchase the items.
+Next, he or she signs for the gift to acknowledge that it was received.
+They then head to the market where the staff member helps the child purchase the items.

-Finally, your sponsored child will write you a letter letting you know what was purchased and possibly include a picture, depending on the amount of the gift and your child’s center.
+Finally, he or she will write you a letter letting you know what was purchased and possibly include a picture, depending on the amount of the gift and the center he or she attends.

 If you do not receive a letter within six months of sending your gift, please contact us.
 We will contact our country office for more information.

 You have a few different options for sending a monetary gift.
 You can send $10 to $100 as a birthday gift or general gift up to two times a year and $25 to $,1000 as a family gift.

 A birthday gift will be just that — a birthday gift for the child you sponsor.
 When you send a family gift, the child and his or her family decide together what to purchase.
 A general gift can be sent for any reason and can be used by the child or family to purchase what is needed at that time.